CenterForSpatialResearch/conflict_urbanism_sp2022/_posts/2022-05-04-miakirthi.md

 <p>&nbsp;</p>

 ### Control & Regulate Surveillance
+<p>&nbsp;</p>
 > Surveillance technologies and data collection in public spaces are not inherently bad.
+<p>&nbsp;</p>
-Surveillance technology is just a tool, and data is a type of information.
+<p><span>Surveillance technology is just a tool, and data is a type of information.
 It is only through the specific ways and contexts through which surveillance tools and public information are used that weaponize them.
-<p>&nbsp;</p>
-<p><span>Body-worn cameras are an example of this—body camera footage can be used to surveil people who police interact with and third parties who may have no knowledge  that they are being monitored.
+Body-worn cameras are an example of this—body camera footage can be used to surveil people who police interact with and third parties who may have no knowledge  that they are being monitored.
 The footage can also be combined with analytics software, such as facial recognition.
 However, when there is police misconduct or an abuse of power, body camera footage can be used to hold police accountable.
 In criminal investigations, video footage serves as extremely valuable evidence that helps build and strengthen cases.
 For example, when Derek Chauvin was pressing his knee into George Floyd’s neck in May of 2020, Darnella Frazier took out her phone and recorded the murder, because “[she] knew if [she] didn’t, no one would believe [her].”<a href="#7"><sup>7</sup></a> Frazier surveilled the police officer— and her video served as powerful evidence for criminal charges for four police officers and the conviction of Chauvin.
 &nbsp;</span></p>

 <p>&nbsp;</p>